CliMA/Oceananigans.jl/docs/src/index.md

 * This documentation, which provides Oceananigans tutorials and describes Oceananigans functions and objects, source code structure, numerical methods, and dynamical equations solved by Oceananigans models.
 * [Discussions on the Oceananigans github](https://github.com/CliMA/Oceananigans.jl/discussions), covering topics like
-    * ["computational science"](https://github.com/CliMA/Oceananigans.jl/discussions/categories/computational-science) (how to science and set up numerical simulations in Oceananigans) and
+    * ["Computational science"](https://github.com/CliMA/Oceananigans.jl/discussions/categories/computational-science): how to science and set up numerical simulations in Oceananigans), and
-    * ["experimental features"](https://github.com/CliMA/Oceananigans.jl/discussions?discussions_q=experimental+features) (for those who like to live a little).
+    * ["Experimental features"](https://github.com/CliMA/Oceananigans.jl/discussions?discussions_q=experimental+features): for those who live life on the bleeding edge.

     If you've got a question or something to talk about, don't hestitate to [start a new discussion](https://github.com/CliMA/Oceananigans.jl/discussions/new?)!
 * The [Oceananigans wiki](https://github.com/CliMA/Oceananigans.jl/wiki), which contains practical tips for [getting started with Julia](https://github.com/CliMA/Oceananigans.jl/wiki/Installation-and-getting-started-with-Oceananigans), [accessing and using GPUs](https://github.com/CliMA/Oceananigans.jl/wiki/Oceananigans-on-GPUs), and best practices for using Oceananigans.
 * [Issues](https://github.com/CliMA/Oceananigans.jl/issues) and [pull requests](https://github.com/CliMA/Oceananigans.jl/pulls) also contain lots of information about problems we've found, solutions we're trying to implement, and dreams we're dreaming to make tomorrow better 🌈.